About This Website

 A little later, the author found a very good software engineer named Oleg Eremenko who could correct some mistakes and optimize the website.
 His own website is SnapHost.com and his rates are very reasonable.
 He is recommended by the author to any who need advice on starting a website (from scratch, as using WordPad++).

 Originally, the author was going to name this website "ChristianControversies.Com," and so purchased that domain name.
 However, not being a very good speller, he discovered that he would often misspell the ending of "Controversies," and wondered if others might also do the same.
 But he could not use "ChristianControversy.Com" because that domain was not available.
 So he thought about using "ChristianRearch.com;" this was available, but only for a price of about $4,000.
 So never mind about that.
 However, "ChristianResearch.net" was available for the usual price (of around $12 per year); so he purchased that.
 However, once in a while, as the months rolled by, he would check to see if "ChristianControvery.Com" became available since the owner was not really using it.
 It just contained one page, and that was about the author himself and not about any Christian issues at all, never mind being about any Christian controversies.
 But, to the author's surprise, that website finally did became available on May 25, 2015, so he purchased it right away.
 So the plan is to use "ChristianControversy.Com" as the main address, and also to retain "ChristianControversies.Com" to prevent someone else from using it since it is too close to the original name.
-As to the address, "ChristianResearch.Net," this address will also be retained for the time being in case the author discovers that some users really are having trouble spelling "ChristianControversy.Com."
+As to the address, "ChristianResearch.Net," it will also be retained for the time being in case the author discovers that some users really are having trouble spelling "ChristianControversy.Com."
 Though the former is a very good domain name, the latter better reflects the real nature of this website.